WelvisSS/WelvisSS/README.md

-### I am 22 years old, I am studying computer science at the State University of Santa Cruz (UESC).
-I am a self-taught Full-Stack developer from Brazil.
+### Hi, my name is Welvis, I'm 22 years old and I study computer science at the State University of Santa Cruz (UESC).
+I am a self-taught Full-Stack developer in most cases.
+I entered this area in 2018 and I feel increasingly excited to grow and contribute in this complex and bright world.
+My biggest goal is not just to be a great developer, but someone who motivates people.
 <br />
 <br />
 <div align="center" >